 JobsOhio Loan and Grant Programs

-JO ECONOMIC DEVELOPMENT GRANT
+ECONOMIC DEVELOPMENT GRANT

 The JobsOhio Economic Development Grant exists to promote economic development, business expansion and job creation by providing funding for eligible projects in the state of Ohio.